You want smart political talk without the meltdowns?

 He says there's nothing remotely Christian American or morally defensible about a policy that takes children away from their parents and warehouses them in cages.

-I mean, it sounds like he's been indoctrinated into the liberal way of thinking, although he in 2012 he had a different position on the issue of gay rights, but um well, it's it's fairly predictable.
+I mean, it sounds like he's been indoctrinated into the liberal way of thinking, although in 2012, he had a different position on the issue of gay rights.

-This is the church is has been leaning more left wing, more left wing.
+This is the church has been leaning more left-wing, more left-wing.

-Once tried to criticize J.D.
-Vance uh as well for talking about Americans, you know, love God with all your heart, and your neighbor is yourself.
+Once tried to criticize JD Vance as well for talking about Americans, you know, love God with all your heart and your neighbor is yourself.

-The neighbor's the person next door, not the person in another continent.
+The neighbor is the person next door, not the person in another continent.

 And I'm Carol Markowitz.